chaunceydust/Auto_AutoDock-GPU/README.md

 ### **step 4**

-After finish the doking, you can use `result2txt` to organize results.
+After finish the doking, you can use `result2df` to organize results.

     python3 autodock_gpu_for_batch.py
-    --result2txt y
+    --result2df y
-    --txtpath ./result/                        # Set the path you want --dlgpath ./result/                        # Path to the directory containing dlg files
+    --dfpath ./result/                         # Set the path you want --dlgpath ./result/                        # Path to the directory containing dlg files

-Using the result txt file, you can re-organize and analyze the data with MS Excel (or program you want).
+In the result directory, you can find a pandas dataframe csv file (result_merged.csv).

 <br/>